- The Scotty Cameron Newport 2 Features

 Shafts are available in the 33-inch, 34-inch, and 35-inch lengths and feature an offset.

 A big differentiating factor on the Cleveland Frontline putter is the focus on moving the center of gravity forward to the front of the head rather than the most frequently used method of pushing it back.

-The cost of the Cleveland Frontline putters gives it quite an advantage over other top-end putters as they sell for approximately $180.
+The cost of the Cleveland Frontline putters gives it quite an advantage over other top-end putters.

-By moving back to the milled putter Scotty Cameron made many of his supporters extremely happy.
-It is not that the insert was atrocious, but they became accustomed to and love the milled putter.
+By moving back to the milled putter, Scotty Cameron made many of his supporters extremely happy.
+It is not that the insert was atrocious, but they became accustomed to and loved the milled putter.
 Returning to the “one-piece” milling enhances the feel and feedback while retaining the good looks.

 Golfers have known Scotty Cameron putters to be at the top-end of the market and through the return to milling the putter, the features that made the putter so popular have returned.

-Even though it is priced at the top-end of the market there will be many golfers who will purchase Scotty Cameron Newport 2 and have much success with it.
+Even though it is priced at the top-end of the market, there will be many low to mid-handicap golfers who will have success with the Scotty Cameron Newport 2.

 - 7 of The Best Mallet Putters To Improve Your Putting Game